PhluantMobile/pcf/README.md

 * yql - Default is false.
 Set to either true, or list as an object to specify the format.
 	* yql.format - Default is json if yql is utilized.
 Can be changed to xml or any other YQL supported format.
 * data - An object of any GET/POST key/value pairs needed to complete the request.
-* method - Can be either GET or POST.
-Default is GET.
-* js_object - Can be set to true or false.
-Should only be set if the expected return data is JSON.
+* method - Default is false.
+Should only be set to true if the expected return data is JSON or XML.
 * timeout - The timeout for the AJAX call.
 Default is 10000 milliseconds.
+* asynch - Default is true.
+Set to false for synchronous AJAX calls.

 Example: